PrathamRanka/quizBackend/Readme.md

 # QUIZ - Portal Backend
+Fully functional backend in NODE, EXPRESS & Mongoose

 # UTILS
+    Few Files and their Usage
     -ApiError.js
     Creates structured error objects for cleaner error responses and easier debugging.
     eg: if (!user) throw new ApiError(404, "User not found");